Low-angle view of people walking in a city, symbolising unity and collective action, related to key facts about group litigation for seeking justice.

 Pros and cons: Understand the facts about group litigation and balance your options

 Deciding whether to join a group action involves weighing the potential pros and cons.
-The rewards can be substantial, with no-win, no-fee funding arrangements and a greater chance of compensation.
-However, the process can be lengthy, and there’s always a possibility the case may not succeed.
+The rewards can be substantial, however, the process can be lengthy, and there’s always a possibility the case may not succeed.

 Things to consider before joining a claim